 When you present the manufacturer coupon first, the full retail price of the “free” item will be subtracted from your total.
 If you present the in-ad coupon first, the products will be discounted first and your BOGO coupon will deduct only the lesser price from your total.
-So, it’s manufacturer coupons first, in-ad coupons second, and then finally Register Rewards last.
+So, it’s manufacturer coupons first, in-ad coupons second and then Register Rewards last.

 Colgate Sensitive Pro-Relief 360 Toothpaste, 4 oz $4.99